jacksleight/laravel-omni/README.md

 Omni components run in one of three modes depending on the template structure.

 * **Standard Mode**
-  Components that dont use the `@wire` directive run in standard mode.
+  Components that don't use the `@wire` directive run in standard mode.
 They support `mount` and `rendering` lifecycle hooks.

 * **Livewire Mode**
   Components that use the `@wire` directive and have no code outside of it run in Livewire mode.
 They are handled by Livewire and through the usual [lifecycle](https://livewire.laravel.com/docs/lifecycle-hooks).